tston529/decrypt/README.md

 * A tip of the hat to anyone who helps
 * A wag of the finger to anyone who tries to pass off my garbage as their own garbage
 * etc.

+Again, credit for the dictionary lists goes to the http://www.gwicks.net/dictionaries.htm